How Recovery Affects Your Immune System

-You know how a relaxing holiday can help you recharge and tackle your goals—at work, at the gym and in life—with even more gusto than before?
+You know how a relaxing vacation can help you recharge and tackle your goals — at work, at the gym, and in life — with even more gusto than before?
 Well, it turns out your immune system can benefit from a little R&R too.

 How Your Immune System Works

-Quick biology refresher: Your immune system is a complex network of cells and proteins that serves as your body's first and best line of defence against harmful viruses and bacteria.
-To strengthen it, you want to focus on other areas of wellness—in this case, recovery—that directly affect the network.
+Quick biology refresher: Your immune system is a complex network of cells and proteins that serves as your body’s first and best line of defense against harmful viruses and bacteria.
+To strengthen it, you want to focus on other areas of wellness — in this case, recovery — that directly affect the network.

-"One hard, exhaustive bout of exercise, like going all out for an hour, will decrease the number and function of your white blood cells for a few hours", says Jimmy Bagley, PhD, an associate professor of kinesiology at San Francisco State University.
-Assuming you don't eat indoors at a restaurant or sip on your friend's smoothie afterwards, that's not a huge deal.
-But frequent, intense exercise may have a cumulative effect.
+“One hard, exhaustive bout of exercise, like going all out for an hour, will decrease the number and function of your white blood cells for a few hours,” says Jimmy Bagley, PhD, an associate professor of kinesiology at San Francisco State University.
+Assuming you don’t eat indoors at a restaurant or sip on your friend’s smoothie afterward, that’s not a huge deal.
+But frequent intense exercise may have a cumulative effect.

 PhD, Assistant Professor of kinesiology at Georgia Southern University

-Here's how to optimise your recovery routine to help keep your body's defensive team intact.
+Here’s how to optimize your recovery routine to help keep your body’s defensive team intact.

 - Space out truly tough workouts.

-Of course, that doesn't mean intense exercise is off the table.
-It just means you should take it easy afterwards, even if you're not that sore the next day.
-Try light activities, like stretching, walking, yoga and foam rolling, says Rebecca Breslow, MD, a sports medicine physician at the Department of Orthopaedic Surgery at Harvard Medical School.
+Of course, that doesn’t mean intense exercise is off the table.
+It just means you should take it easy afterward, even if you’re not that sore the next day.
+Try light activities, like stretching, walking, yoga and foam rolling, says Rebecca Breslow, MD, a sports-medicine physician in the department of orthopedic surgery at Harvard Medical School.
 Movement gets immunity cells circulating and can help reduce stress that can compromise your system, adds Bagley.
 And if you are sore, wait for that achy feeling to subside before you push yourself again, says Breslow.

 - Watch for signs of overtraining.